-The PTA, in conjunction with the school, maintains a 'simcha calendar.'
+The PTA, in conjunction with the school, maintains a Bar/Bat Mitzvah calendar.
 To avoid Bar and Bat Mitzvah scheduling conflicts, either in the same grade or cross-grade, parents are requested to clear and register dates on this calendar up to three years in advance.
-Please contact the Bar/Bat Mitzvah calendar coordinator by emailing <a href="https://www.https://wwwwww.https://wwww.https://wwww
+Please contact the Bar/Bat Mitzvah calendar coordinator by emailing httpta@hilleltorah.org to inquire about dates or to place a date on the calendar for the upcoming school year.